 - Steroids

-It should be noted that paraphrenia can be only temporary.
+It should be noted that paraphrenia can be temporary.
 However, in long-term cases, it’s usually managed through antipsychotic medications.

 How to Treat Psychotic Disorders

-The majority of psychotic disorders mentioned here will be treated with certain medications and psychotherapies.
+The majority of psychotic disorders mentioned here will be treated with medications and psychotherapies.
 Since these conditions are very particular in their symptoms and diagnosis methods, there is no one-size-fits-all approach to treatment.

 Medications

-The most important medication a medical professional will prescribe for psychotic disorders are known as antipsychotics.
+The most important medication a medical professional will prescribe for psychotic disorders is known as antipsychotics.
 While these medicines don’t cure symptoms, they can be effective in helping individuals manage the most severe symptoms, such as delusions and hallucinations. ²⁷

 Your doctor will prescribe you certain antipsychotics depending on your diagnosis, symptoms, and their severity.
 The most common antipsychotics prescribed for psychotic disorders include: